 Apply for a grant

-Each year at CGDS we give away hundreds of thousands of pounds in grants for research into the condition.
-The research we fund is at the cutting edge, often exploring solutions that will take many years to refine and apply clinically.
+The research the CGD Society (CGDS) funds is at the cutting edge, often exploring solutions that will take many years to refine and apply clinically.
 Research that helps CGD sufferers can benefit millions more because it is a single-gene deficiency, meaning any breakthroughs in CGD are more likely to shed light on how other genetic disorders work.

 Our research strategy